davidsneighbour/hugo-robots/README.md

 robotsdisallow: true
 ```

 This will add a `Disallow` line for the current URL.
-Please note that with clean URLs this will disallow bot-access for all sub-folders and sub-urls of the current item.
+Note, that with clean URLs this will disallow bot-access for all sub-folders and sub-urls of the current item.

 ## Adding global (Dis/allows)